Kingston upon Hull: Creations

 In 2019 a series of blue plaques appeared around Hull as part of the Alternative Heritage project.
 The art project was designed to celebrate the little known and quirky facts that make Hull the city it is.
-A variety of tongue in cheek and humorous blue plaques appeared over night celebrating everything from Chip Spice to The Beautiful South.
+A variety of tongue in cheek and humorous blue plaques appeared over night celebrating everything from Chip Spice to James Venn to The Beautiful South.
 New plaques continue to appear on a regular basis and their content has occasionally divided opinion in the city.